DrRoad/StormWeatherEffects/README.md

 1. Across the United States, which types on events are most harmful with respect to population health?
 2. Across the Unites States, which types of events have the greatest economic consequenses?

-The final report for this analysis can be found at the RPubs website: <<INSERT LINK HERE>>
+The final report for this analysis can be found at the RPubs website: [http://rpubs.com/apittendreigh/35374](http://rpubs.com/apittendreigh/35374)